chriswheatley/christopherwheatley.uk/README.md

-Christopher Wheatley's Portfolio
+www.christopherwheatley.uk
 ==========================================================

-This project contains the source code for the website hosted at [christopherwheatley.uk](http://christopherwheatley.uk).
+This project contains the source code for the website hosted at [www.christopherwheatley.uk](http://www.christopherwheatley.uk).
 The site is built using the static site generator [Gatsby](https://www.gatsbyjs.org/)

 The site features the portfolio of Christopher Wheatley, a software developer living in the south east of England.